 One of the biggest concerns when it comes to oral hygiene and esthetics is whitening.
 More and more people are paying big money for professional teeth whitening, which leaves many wondering if you can achieve whiter teeth with something a bit more affordable—say toothpaste.
-There are some toothpastes made especially for whitening teeth, and you can read more about them, how effective they are, and which is the best brand for you, in our guide to the best whitening toothpaste.
+There are some toothpastes made especially for whitening teeth, including Ap 24 whitening toothpaste and other options from mainstream brands like Crest and Colgate, and you can read more about them, how effective they are, and which is the best brand for you, in our guide to the best whitening toothpaste.

 Brushing your teeth only cleans three out of five surfaces, so it's important to floss daily as well.
 But wait – before you scroll past – know that traditional floss is not the only way to complement your oral hygiene routine.
 If you and string floss aren't best friends, there are alternative products that can make flossing a less annoying part of your oral hygiene routine.